Stacktape

 customCertificateArn: <<ARN_OF_YOUR_CERTIFICATE>>

-1. After you deploy your API gateway, you can find the domain name in Stacktape console in:
+1. After deploying, find the API gateway's domain name in the Stacktape Console.

 Access logs